taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 In the above example, JDBC driver uses the client configuration file to establish a connection to the hostname of 'cluster_node1', port 6030, and database name of 'test'.
 When the firstEp node in the cluster fails, JDBC will try to connect to the cluster using secondEp.
 In the TDengine, as long as one node in firstEp and secondEp is valid, the connection to the cluster can be established.

-**Note**: In this case, the configuration file is belongs to TDengine client which running a Java application. default file path of Linux OS is '/etc/taos/taos.cfg', and default file path of Windows OS is 'C://TDengine/cfg/taos.cfg'.
+**Note**: In this case, the configuration file belongs to TDengine client which is running inside a Java application. default file path of Linux OS is '/etc/taos/taos.cfg', and default file path of Windows OS is 'C://TDengine/cfg/taos.cfg'.

 #### Priority of the parameters